ObjectRigidBody2D

 \[{\mathbf{Q}} = \LU{0}{{\mathbf{J}}_{pos}\tp} \LU{0}{{\mathbf{f}}}_a\]

+Note that a LoadCoordinate on coordinate 2 of the node would add a torque \(\tau_2\) on the RHS.
 The rotation jacobian, which is computed from angular velocity, reads

 \[\LU{0}{{\mathbf{J}}_{rot}} = \partial \LU{0}{\tomega}\cCur / \partial \dot {\mathbf{c}}\cCur = \mr{0}{0}{0} {0}{0}{0} {0}{0}{1}\]